Facilities (including ASSET lab)

 ASSET is also listed as a 'Centre of Expertise' by the Food Authenticity Network - a Department of the Environment and Rural Affairs (DEFRA) initiative.

-ASSET provides leading platforms to facilitate increasingly rapid identification of feed and food contamination and adulteration.
-The equipment is among the most specialist in a UK university and was possible due to the generous support of Innovate UK (via CIEL Livestock) and European Regional Development Fund (Invest NI) as well as some instrument manufacturers.
+It provides leading platforms to facilitate increasingly rapid identification of feed and food contamination and adulteration.
+The equipment is among the most specialist in any university and was possible due to the generous support of Innovate UK (via CIEL Livestock) and European Regional Development Fund (Invest NI) as well as some instrument manufacturers.

 The mass spectrometry element features a range of hyphenated MS instruments.
 Various LC-MS/MS and GC-MS are available for tailored measurements of predetermined analytes such as toxins, pesticides or targeted metabolomic, as well as high resolution accurate mass instruments (QTof) coupled to UPLC for non-targeted metabolomic analysis or equipped with an Ambient ionisation source such as REIMS, DESI or DART.

 Equipment includes: MASS SPECTOMETRY - REIMS research system, incorporating ‘iKnife’, DART (Direct Analysis in Real Time) ionisation couple to single quadrupole detector, UPLC-QTof with associated processing software workflow suite; SPECTROSCOPY INSTRUMENTATION - FTIR (Fourier Transform Infra-red); NIR (Near Infrared) in benchtop and portable format; Raman.

 Also, ASSET is now at the forefront of handheld spectroscopy applications which can be used anywhere in complex supply chains.
-In October 2019, ASSET was awarded ISO/IEC 17025 accreditation (lab UKAS accreditation number 10515) for herbs and spice authenticity testing, an industry 'gold standard' that is rare for a university lab.
+In October 2019, ASSET was awarded ISO/IEC 17025 accreditation (lab UKAS accreditation number 10515) for herbs and spice authenticity testing, an industry 'gold standard' that is extremely rare for a university lab.